VitexSoftware/BuildImages/README.md

 make
 ```

-to prepare Debian/Ubuntu Docker imges with all requied for packaging process inside.
+to prepare Debian/Ubuntu Docker images with all requied for packaging process inside.

 Add [JenkinsfileDEB](JenkinsfileDEB) into your package source as Jenkinsfile or use as Pipeline code to build package(s) and it's
 testing install into docker container